Marc Jonathan Sievers

-Marc Jonathan Sievers is the retired U.S. Ambassador to the Sultanate of Oman, where he served from January 7, 2016 to November 30, 2019.
-His rank, as a career member of the Senior Foreign Service, was Minister-Counselor.
+Marc Jonathan Sievers is an Abu Dhabi-based business consultant and Middle East policy analyst.
+He is the former U.S. Ambassador to the Sultanate of Oman, where he served from January 7, 2016 to November 30, 2019.
+A career member of the Senior Foreign Service with the rank of Minister-Counselor, Sievers has over three decades of experience as an American diplomat, with expertise in U.S. relations with the Middle East and North Africa, including Gulf Arab states, Egypt, Iraq, and Israel.